Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/getting-started/quick-setup.md

     ```

 !!! success "Ready to Use"
-    The service name `FESTIVALS_OPS_SEARCH_SERVICE` will be automatically created by OpenFlow
+    The service name `FESTIVALS_OPS_SEARCH_SERVICE` will be automatically created by Openflow

 ## Demo Resources